ErpNetDocs/dev/domain-api/data-sync/additional-data-json.md

 ## Design guidance

 - `AdditionalDataJson` is optional.
 Omit it or send `null` when no integration data is needed.
-- Treat the value as integration-owned.
-A PATCH replaces the whole value; it does not merge individual JSON properties when the value contains JSON.
+- Treat the JSON document as integration-owned.
+A PATCH replaces the whole value; it does not merge individual JSON properties.
-- If the integration stores JSON, keep a stable schema and version it inside the JSON when it may evolve.
+- Keep a stable schema and version it inside the JSON when it may evolve.
 - Do not use this field for lookup, filtering, sorting, reporting, or relationship data.
 Use modeled attributes, [stored attributes (custom properties)](../common-tasks/stored-attributes.md), or dedicated entities for those purposes.
 - Do not store secrets or credentials.
 The value is entity data and is available to callers with permission to read the entity.